 Pumpkin pie, meet dump cake.
 These pumpkin bars taste like pumpkin pie with a sweeter, slightly crunchy crust.
 They’re slightly rich, so they’re perfect after a big meal, and make the perfect bite.
 Best of all, they’re way easier to make than pie and the perfect treat for a crowd.

 Pecan, Apple, and Pumpkin Pie

-This pecan, apple, and pumpkin—pepumpkle, if you will—combines the best of three worlds.
+This pecan, apple, and pumpkin—pepumpkle, if you will—pie combines the best of three worlds.
 The tartness of the apple helps balance out the sweetness of the other two fillings while adding a caramel taste to the mix.
-However, the pecan and pumpkin keep their distinguished layers.
-Cook the apples first to reduce the amount of liquid that gets released into the pie—plus, you can reserve that liquid for a buttery caramel to drizzle on at the end.
-If it makes it to the next day, it would be great leftover with a little whipped cream or vanilla ice cream, or blended into a milkshake.
+However, the pecan and pumpkin keep their distinctive flavors.
+Cook the apples first to reduce the amount of liquid that gets released into the pie; reserve that liquid for a buttery caramel to drizzle on at the end.
+If it makes it to the next day, any leftover pie would be great with a little whipped cream or vanilla ice cream, or blended into a milkshake.

 Let fresh-baked brownies chill, uncovered, overnight.
 For a perfect slice, cut while they're cold.
 Serve at room temperature.